 District information regarding the COVID-19 pandemic

 In August 2020, the state changed COVID-19 levels per county to "low," "moderate" and "substantial" risk of community transmission, which replaces phases green, yellow and red.
-Sept.
-8-Dec.
-7, 2020: Centre County has been placed in the "substantial rate of transmission" by the Pennsylvania Department of Health.
+Learn more about levels of community transmission, here: COVID levels And see the weekly table, here: Table

-July 30, 2020: The Bellefonte Area school board approved the final return-to-school health and safety plan for the fall.
-The first day of school is Aug.
-25. Please note that information is subject to change as the state continuously alters guidelines.
+July 27, 2021: The Bellefonte Area school board approved the return-to-school health and safety plan for the 2021-22 school year.
+Please note information is subject to change as the state continuously alters guidelines.
 If anything changes, it must be board approved and the district will be in contact with the community.
+See the plan, here: Health and safety plan

 See more timeline updates, below...